 The issue of payment is also one which can cause problems.
 It’s advisable for the buyer and the seller to go together to the bank.
 Bank draft is often the preferred form of payment in the market as it is a quick and traceable process provided done correctly.
 Transactions in cash are not advisable as they lack traceability and leave both parties vulnerable.
 Cheques can take several days or even weeks to clear and can be cancelled.

-One scam publicised on RTE radio this week concerns an online phishing scam where a seller encourages a buyer to send funds to a nominated bank account upon which they will “receive the car and have 7 days to consider whether to buy it”.
+One scam publicised on RTE radio last year concerned an online phishing scam where a seller encourages a buyer to send funds to a nominated bank account upon which they will “receive the car and have 7 days to consider whether to buy it”.
 The car is never delivered and the buyer loses their money.
 The buyer thinks they are dealing with paypal.

 Another scam impacts on the seller- not the buyer- where a purchaser offers to buy a vehicle with a falsified bank draft.
 This offer will usually be made late on a Friday evening, not giving the seller a chance to verify the authenticity of the bank draft.

 -Never accept a bank draft for purchase of a vehicle outside of banking hours and always verify a bank draft before accepting it.
 Ideally, go together to the bank and conduct the transaction there together.

 Another scam involving payment was highlighted in the media recently when a seller takes the money of the buyer to “check it out” as he says he has been “caught out before”.
 He then runs with the money.
 This leaves the buyer with a vehicle that often doesn’t even start.
 No documentation is supplied for the vehicle.